The 'Game of Thrones' actor was 74 years old - ExBulletin

 The 'Game of Thrones' actor was 74 years old

-Ian Gelder, a British actor known for his role as Kevan Lannister in “Game of Thrones,” died Monday of complications from bile duct cancer.
-He was 74 years old.
+Actor Ian Gelder, best known for his role as Kevan Lannister in the HBO series “Game of Thrones,” has died at age 74.

-Gelder's partner, Ben Daniels, confirmed his death in an Instagram post on Tuesday.
+Gelder's actor and husband, Ben Daniels, shared the news of her death in a Instagram post Tuesday.
+“It is with immense sadness and a heavy heart broken into a thousand pieces that I leave this position,” he wrote alongside a photo of the couple.

-“It is with immense sadness and a heavy heart broken into a thousand pieces that I leave this position to announce the passing of my cherished husband and life partner, Ian Gelder,” Daniels said. wrote.
-“Ian was diagnosed with bile duct cancer in December and died at 1:07 p.m. yesterday.
-I had stopped all work to care for him, but neither of us knew it would happen so quickly.
+Daniels said Gelder died Monday after being diagnosed with bile duct cancer in December.
+Also called cholangiocarcinoma, bile duct cancer is a rare disease in which cancer cells form in the ducts, or tubes, connecting the liver, gallbladder, and small intestine, depending on the type of cancer.
+National Cancer Institute.

 |